 Safe, efficient and trouble-free operation of open flued gas boilers is vitally dependent on the provision of an adequate supply of fresh air to the room in which the appliance is installed.
-Ventilation by grilles communicating to the outside air is required; the minimum free area and the required positioning of these grilles must be in accordance with Tables 5 and 6.
+Ventilation by grilles communicating to the outside air is required.
+The minimum free area of these grilles must be in accordance with Tables 6 and 7.

-Table 5

-CXAP 40-60 boilers installed in a room or internal space
+Table 6 - CXS 40-60 boilers installed in a room or internal space